Advice if you are pregnant

 If you have upcoming antenatal appointments in the community or at our hospitals, we may contact you to arrange a phone or video appointment if it's suitable.

 You will be called before any face-to-face appointments to check you do not have coronavirus symptoms and are still able to attend.

 Appointments, scans and labour

-You must attend your hospital appointments alone in order to minimise risks to yourself, your families and staff.
+You must attend your hospital appointments with no more than 1 person, in order to minimise risks to yourself, your families and staff.
 This includes:

 - ultrasound scans

 - induction of labour (your birth partner can join you once you go into active labour)